Extensions for enterprise

 Behavior of sideloaded extensions

 The first difference affects how sideloaded extensions behave after installation.
-Unlike extensions from the Windows Store, sideloaded extensions do not immediately display the "You have a new extension" notification and need to be manually turned on by the user.
+Unlike extensions from the Microsoft Store, sideloaded extensions do not immediately display the "You have a new extension" notification and need to be manually turned on by the user.

 To turn on the extension, open the More (...) menu, select "Extensions" and you should see the sideloaded extension in the list of installed extensions.
 Click on the extension and turn it on.